openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 This proposal is complementary to these products as it would be able to collect similar data but with a wider installation base not tied to using Red Hat products (or running on a RHEL stack).

 The products are mentioned in the section not as alternatives but to give a comprehensive evaluation of the proposal and how it ties with parallel features in other Red Hat products.

+An alternative for the proposed implementation of the `insights-runtime-extractor` is to use [eBPF](https://ebpf.io) to extract the runtime info whenever a new container is started.

+Discussion with the [Red Hat Advanced Cluster Security for Kubernetes](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes) team clarified that their ACS Collector does not have the required capability at that time.
+It should be possible to add the capability and make the ACS collector a standalone library that could be reused for the purpose of this RFE in the future.
+This would be an implementation detail change in the `insights-runtime-extractor` component without impact on its integration in the OpenShift Insights operator.

 ## Infrastructure Needed